keelancook/notebook/_notes/imb/pathways-imb-instructional-guide.md

 ![Pathways IMB Banner](https://i.imgur.com/aeVVD30.png)

 ## Introduction
 The goal of Pathways is the growth of the gospel.
 In the book of Acts, Luke makes it clear that this was his primary metric of success.
-Repeatedly, he references the spread of the gospel and the manner in which the Word increased and multiplied (Acts `FIND REFERENCES`).  [[*Find references in Acts*::lmn]]
+Repeatedly, he references the spread of the gospel and the manner in which the Word increased and multiplied (Acts ??).  [[*Find references in Acts*::lmn]]

 For the gospel to grow to the ends of the earth, someone must take it there.
 The IMB's Foundations document states it this way: